-Our patent portfolio currently consists of 52 issued pending patents in nine families covering our enabling platforms.
-We strive to obtain broad claims in our patents, including exclusivity of our Cell PouchTM device and related technologies in combination with a wide range of therapeutic cell types and to treat a number of chronic diseases.
+Our patent portfolio currently consists of 52 issued and pending patents in nine families covering our enabling platforms.
+We strive to obtain broad claims in our patents, including exclusivity of our Cell PouchTM device and related technologies in combination with a wide range of therapeutic cell technologies including glucoseresponsive insulin producing stem cell derived cells and to treat a number of chronic diseases.
 Importantly, our Cell PouchTM patent extends to 2030.
 We intend to continue to expand our patent and licensing portfolio through proprietary internal inventions as well as strategic in-licensing, to maximize the commercial potential for our platform technologies.